 Want to increase your knowledge of this unique French overseas territory?
-Take a look at these 19 interesting facts about St Pierre and Miquelon!
+Take a look at these 19 fun facts about St Pierre and Miquelon!

 St Pierre and Miquelon is an archipelago and a self-governing French overseas territory off the coast of Canada in North America.

-Its nearest neighbour is Canada to the west, north and east.
+Its nearest neighbor is Canada to the west, north and east.
 It also has a coastline along the North Atlantic Ocean.

 Fancy exploring this wonderful country for yourself?
 Head for the coordinates of 46.7833° N, 56.2000° E.

 The terrain here is mostly flat, barren rock, with the highest point reaching 787 feet.